GLechevalier/nff-core/README.md

 **Supported boards:** with the **PlatformIO backend** (now the default in both the shipped Rust binary and the Python implementation) nff is board-universal — **any of PlatformIO's ~1000+ boards across ~40 hardware platforms** (every ESP32 variant, RP2040/Pico, all STM32 families, classic & megaAVR, SAMD/SAM, Teensy, nRF51/nRF52, Renesas RA / Arduino Uno R4, NXP LPC, Kendryte K210, GD32V/RISC-V, MSP430, TIVA, and many more), with the platform toolchain auto-installed on first build.
 The classic **arduino-cli backend** remains available and covers ESP32 (CP210x / CH340) · ESP8266 (FTDI) · Arduino AVR (Uno, Mega, Nano, Leonardo).
 See [Build backends](#build-backends) and the full [Supported Boards](#supported-boards) listing.

+**Bench to fleet, over-the-air.** The loop doesn't stop at the bench: `nff ota deploy` ships the binary you just built to a whole device group — a staged, ECDSA-signed rollout with per-device tracking and automatic rollback — and `nff fleet --watch` shows it land in real time.
+See [Ship it over-the-air](#ship-it-over-the-air--nff-ota).

 **Shipped as a single Rust binary.** The release artifact is the compiled `nff` binary built from `nff-rs/` — a self-contained executable with no Python runtime required.
 The Python package under `nff/nff/` remains as the reference/prototyping implementation (features are often prototyped there first, then ported to Rust at parity); both are kept in sync, version for version.
 The Rust port is at full feature parity (CLI commands, MCP server + OAuth proxy, the bench-loop hardening, the PlatformIO build backend, and the `nff pi` Raspberry-Pi probe).

 ## Quickstart